911 call: Co-pilot ‘jumped’ from plane before emergency landing in North Carolina

-RALEIGH, N.C.
-(WNCN) — A 911 call released Tuesday afternoon by the City of Raleigh provides new insight into the emergency landing at Raleigh-Durham International Airport on Friday in which a man was found dead after exiting the plane mid-flight.
+A 911 call released Tuesday afternoon by the City of Raleigh provides new insight into the emergency landing at Raleigh-Durham International Airport on Friday in which a man was found dead after exiting the plane mid-flight, KTLA sister station WNCN reports.

 The call, which came in at 2:34 p.m.
 Friday, was made by an unnamed staff member of the FAA air traffic control tower at RDU.